Originally published : Thu, October 15, 2015 @ 4:33 PM

 The utility of Spacer C3 is not just limited to qPCR applications.
-The addition of the 3’ Spacer C3 can be utilized in a number of other molecular methods where a non-nucleoside blocker is required to prevent the 3’ end of the oligo from reacting with an enzyme.
+The addition of the 3’ Spacer C3 can be utilised in a number of other molecular methods where a non-nucleoside blocker is required to prevent the 3’ end of the oligonucleotide from reacting with an enzyme.
 For instance, the short 3’ carbon spacer can also provide resistance cleavage to other enzymes such as 3’ exonucleases.
-Clearly, this modification could have a wide range of potential in various molecular applications.
+Clearly, this modification has a wide range of potential in various molecular applications.

 This simple yet versatile modification is perhaps an underappreciated member of the full line up of modifications in comparison to its more sophisticated cousins.
 However, it confers some excellent properties to an oligo, which are critical to the operation of methods such as qPCR.

 If you are thinking about bringing oligo synthesis in-house, there are many considerations to account for beyond instrument selection.
 But the benefits of synthesizing your own oligos are clear.

 Download this guide that summarisesall the practical and technical information in a single place, to ensure that your synthesizers run at full capacity and you maximise your return on investment.